ucsddesignco/dco-mponents/README.md

     - Additional acessibility options (e.g. `aria-label`s) must be passed as props.
 6. Customizable
     - Additional props (ids, classNames, etc) can be passed into the component to override default styling.
+    - One can also alter the styling directly with CSS by modfying the class styling

 # Related Projects

-Storyboook demos and documentation are available here: https://arth-shukla.github.io/dco-mponents/.
+Storyboook demos and documentation are available here: https://ucsddesignco.github.io/dco-mponents.

 # About Me